paketo-community/explorations/dependency-management/architecture.md

    * Compile or process the version (if needed)
      * Upload the compiled dependency to an S3 bucket if needed
    * Run a smoke test against the dependency
-   * Gather metdata about the dependency (purl, CPE, licenses, etc)
+   * Gather metdata about the dependency (purl, CPE, licenses, etc) and upload to S3 bucket
    * Publish metadata to dep-server

    Action 1: Grab the dependency from source